 How to revert your changes

 1) Navigate to your Downloads folder, and right-click it.
-In the options menu which appears, navigate to Services, and then select Folder Actions Setup…
+In the options menu which appears, select Folder Actions Setup or navigate to Services, and then select Folder Actions Setup.

-2) In the window which appears select the Folder Action which you created and click the minus symbol to delete it.
+2) In the window which appears, select the Folder Action that you created and click the minus symbol to delete it.

 3) Now go to /Users/USERNAME/Library/Scripts/Folder Action Scripts and delete the file called airdropSorter.scpt (if present).